Flow Study: Warrior III

 Repeat the pose on the opposite side.

-Use blocks beneath the hands for more stability and better balance in Warrior III. .
+Place blocks beneath your hands for more stability and better balance in Warrior III. .

-Try an “airplane arms” variation, pulling the heart forward as you send the fingertips towards the back corners of the mat.
+Try an “airplane arms” variation, pulling the heart forward as you send your fingertips towards the back corners of the mat.